A spectral theory of linear operators on rigged Hilbert spaces under analyticity conditions

 for $\psi, \phi\in X$, where $\langle \, \cdot \,|\, \cdot \, \rangle$ is a paring for $(X', X)$.
 When $\mathrm{Im} (\lambda ) < 0$, $A(\lambda ) = (\lambda -\mathcal{M})^{-1}$, while when $\mathrm{Im} (\lambda ) \geq 0$, $A(\lambda )\psi$ is not included in $L^2(\mathbf{R})$ but an element of $X'$.
 In this sense, $A(\lambda )$ is called the analytic continuation of the resolvent of $\mathcal{M}$ in the generalized sense.
 In this manner, the triplet $X\subset L^2(\mathbf{R}) \subset X'$, which is called the rigged Hilbert space or the Gelfand triplet \cite{Gel1, Mau}, is introduced.

 In this paper, a spectral theory on a rigged Hilbert space is proposed for an operator of the form $T = H+K$, where $H$ is a selfadjoint operator on a Hilbert space $\mathcal{H}$, whose spectral measure has an analytic continuation near the real axis, when the domain is restricted to some dense subspace $X$ of $\mathcal{H}$, as above. $K$ is an operator densely defined on $X$ satisfying certain boundedness conditions.
 Our purpose is to investigate spectral properties of the operator $T = H+K$.
-At first, the analytic continuation $A(\lambda )$ of the resolvent $(\lambda -H)^{-1} : \mathcal{H} \to \mathcal{H}$ is defined as an operator from $X$ into $X'$ in the same way as Eq.(\ref{1-1}).
+At first, the analytic continuation $A(\lambda )$ of the resolvent $(\lambda -H)^{-1}$ is defined as an operator from $X$ into $X'$ in the same way as Eq.(\ref{1-1}).
 In general, $A(\lambda ) : X \to X'$ is defined on a nontrivial Riemann surface of $\lambda $ so that when $\lambda $ lies on the original complex plane, it coincides with the usual resolvent $(\lambda -H)^{-1}$.
+The usual eigen-equation $(\lambda -T)v = 0$ is rewritten as

-By using the operator $A(\lambda )$ and a rigged Hilbert space, resonance poles are defined in the following way : If the equation
+By neglecting the first factor and replacing $(\lambda -H)^{-1}$ by its analytic continuation $A(\lambda )$, we arrive at the following definition: If the equation

 has a nonzero solution $\mu$ in $X'$, such a $\lambda $ is called a generalized eigenvalue (resonance pole) and $\mu$ is called a generalized eigenfunction, where $K^\times : X' \to X'$ is a dual operator of $K$.
-When $\lambda $ lies on the original complex plane, the above equation is reduced to the usual eigen-equation $(\lambda -T)\mu = 0$.
-In this manner, resonance poles and corresponding eigenfunctions are naturally obtained without using matrix elements.
+When $\lambda $ lies on the original complex plane, the above equation is reduced to the usual eigen-equation.
+In this manner, resonance poles and corresponding eigenfunctions are naturally obtained without using spectral deformation technique or poles of matrix elements.